opendatalab/MinerU/README.md

 # For complete parsing capabilities (including high-precision model parsing)
 pip install magic-pdf[full-cpu]

-# Additionally, you will need to install the dependency detectron2.
+# For high-precision model parsing, you will need to install the dependency detectron2.
 # For detectron2, compile it yourself as per https://github.com/facebookresearch/detectron2/issues/5114
 # Or use our precompiled wheel